Riya Sokół

-Riya Sokół, also known as Pati Sokół, (born December 7, 1981, in Warsaw) is a Polish artist, singer, performer, and public speaker.
+Riya Sokół, also known as Pati Sokół, (born December 7, 1981, in Warsaw) is a Polish artist, singer, performer, author, and public speaker.

 Biography

 She was born as Patrycja Sokół.
 She used that name until the beginning of her music career, and she legally changed it to Riya in 2016.
 She studied psychology at the Warsaw School of Social Psychology, and acting at Halina and Jan Machulski's acting school in Warsaw.
-From the tender age of 6 to 14, she showcased her talents in the children's dancing and singing group Varsovia, where she held the position of a soloist.
+From age 6 to 14, she showcased her talents in the children's dancing and singing group Varsovia, where she held the position of a soloist.
 At the age of nine, she collaborated with Ryszard Rynkowski to record a song for the "Heart for a Smile" Foundation (Polish: "Serce za Uśmiech").
 Throughout her adolescent years, she lent her voice to various choirs featuring Polish singers and bands.
 In 2010, during the election campaign for the President of Warsaw, Sokół worked in the Electoral Headquarters of President Hanna Gronkiewicz-Waltz in the media communication department.

 Her musical debut took place in March 2012 with the release of the single "Woman’s Work" under the name Pati Sokół, featuring a guest appearance by Weronika Rosati in the music video.
 This song received a nomination for the Audience Award – CyberYach at Yacht Film 2012.
 Her subsequent single, "(Let's Get) Naked", featured Tomasz Kot in its music video.
 Her following release, "Neverland", came out in May 2013, with Maciej Stuhr featured in the music video.

 In 2014, Riya Sokół released her first album, Neverland, which was accompanied by a musical spectacle produced under the auspices of her foundation, "Neverland".
 This production was staged across Poland, offering support to individuals grappling with depression and their families.
 The show ran for two years on stages nationwide, including Warsaw's Teatr Polonia.
 The musical's production was overseen by the "Neverland" Foundation, a charitable organization dedicated to aiding those affected by depression, which Riya founded.

 Her second album, titled I'mperfect/Nie’doskonałe, was launched in 2017.
 This project was a collaboration with Whisbear and was dedicated to women and mothers globally.
 Catherine, Princess of Wales, received a copy of the album and expressed her delight in listening to it.

 In 2019, Riya received a Global Music Award for her song "Awaken as Love".

 Following her recovery from an illness in 2016, she adopted the name Riya and expanded her repertoire to include mantras, while also venturing into teaching about motivation, working with the subconscious mind and conscious living.
 Additionally, she conducted meditation sessions at the Healthy Center, led by Anna Lewandowska.